Joseph Hewes: John Adams and his comments on Joseph Hewes

 In 1813 John Adams wrote of the struggles that Hewes experienced as he set about serving in the Continental Congress: "For many days the majority depended on Mr. Hewes of North Carolina.
 While a member one day was speaking and reading documents from all the colonies to prove that public opinion, the general sense of all, was in favor of the measure, when he came to North Carolina and produced letters and public proceedings that the majority in that colony was in favor of it, Mr. Hewes, who had hitherto constantly voted against it, started suddenly upright and lifting both hands to heaven as if he had been in a trance, cried out, "It is done and I will abide by it."
 I would give more for the perfect painting of the terror and horror upon the face of the old majority at that critical moment than for the best piece of Raphael.
 The question, however, was eluded by an immediate motion for adjournment".

 Because these comments were written about 37 years after the event, there is reason to doubt the accuracy of Adams' memory.
 First, he is simply wrong about the vote for independence depending on Hewes' vote.
 Secondly, there is no evidence that Hewes changed his mind suddenly on the matter of independence.

 John Adams divided the Congress into two distinct factions: the militants who strongly supported independence from the beginning of the First Congress and those who did not support independence.
 The Adams view oversimplifies the situation.
 There were actually three camps: (1) a small group of militants who early on supported independence, (2) a small group of anti-independents who never gave up hope for reconciliation and (3) the majority who gradually realized that reconciliation was impossible and so gradually came to see that a defense of their rights necessitated military operations which placed them in a state of rebellion.
-Hewes belonged firmly in this the group, in the majority.
+Hewes belonged firmly in this group, in the majority.
 Hewes experienced no sudden change of mind.

 Hewes did not take independence lightly.
 There would be a human cost in pain and suffering.
 Yet, independence gradually came to be accepted as an inevitable consequence of their defense of American rights.
 Defense of these rights was of primary interest to Hewes.
-In April of 1775, more than a year before independence was declared, Hewes was promoting more training for the North Carolina militia.
+In April 1775, more than a year before independence was declared, Hewes was promoting more training for the North Carolina militia.
 His work in the organization of the navy began well before the vote on independence indicating again his willingness to support a militant defense of American rights.